 You do this by watching your line closely.
-If you do not have enough weight your line will drift down the river smoothly.
-If you hit bottom the line with catch and will stop or twitch as you bait bumps bottom.
+If you do not have enough weight, your line will drift down the river smoothly.
+If you hit bottom, the line will catch and will stop or twitch as your bait bumps bottom.

-If the line keeps stopping then you know it is hanging up on the bottom or a fish has grabbed your bait.
+If the line keeps stopping, then you know it is hanging up on the bottom or a fish has grabbed your bait.

-If it keeps grabbing the bottom you probably have too much weight.
+If it keeps grabbing the bottom, you probably have too much weight.

 Good anglers with good rods may also be able to feel the light ticks as the weights bounce across the bottom.
 Many anglers will also hold the line just above the reel with there their thumb and index finger.
-Holding the line might enable you to feel the ticks and taps as the weights bump bottom.
+Holding the line might enable you to feel the ticks and taps as the weights bump the bottom.

-Detecting A Bite When Drift Fishing For Steelhead
+Detecting A Bite

-The line should always be moving around the same speed as the current and if it stops for more than a second you should set the hook as this could be a bite.
-If nothing is there you can let it drift.
+The line should always be moving around the same speed as the current, and if it stops for more than a second, you should set the hook as this could be a bite.
+If nothing is there, you can let it drift.

-Also, if you feel any pulling or the line straightens abruptly you should set the hook.
+Also, you should set the hook if you feel any pulling or see the line straighten abruptly.

 Float fishing is almost always the most effective way to catch steelhead in a river.
-You can see how to do it on my page Float Fishing For Steelhead.
+You can see how to do it on my page, Float Fishing For Steelhead.